yanyansimp/kane/README.md

 > git clone https://github.com/yanyansimp/kane.git

-2. After the project has been successfully cloned, run the npm install at the client-app
+2. After the project has been successfully cloned, run the npm install in the client-app folder

 > cd client-app